Specifying runtime environment images - Amazon CodeCatalyst

 For more information about creating IAM roles, see Creating a role using custom trust policies (console) in the IAM User Guide.

 Once you have created the role, you must assign it to the action through an environment.
-For more information, see Associating an environment with a workflow action.
+For more information, see Associating an environment with an action.

 ECR image URL, Docker Hub image or Image URL